 Obidos: A Fairtytale Town Filled with Medievel Charm

 The next day, we set off on a day trip to Nazaré, a charming fishing village and legendary waves!
 Originally named after Nazareth, this spot is famous for its massive waves—and when I say big, I mean BIG!
-The beach was pretty much a no-go for swimming with those waves crashing, but we still found the perfect spot to relax, soak up the sun, and listen to the power of the ocean.
-We also got a chance to take in the jaw-dropping views of the coastline from above, and wow, the sights were unreal!
+The beach was pretty much a no-go for swimming with those waves crashing in.
+Luckily we still found the perfect spot to relax, soak up the sun, and listen to the power of the ocean.
+We also got a chance to take in the jaw-dropping views of the coastline from above.
+Moments like those really make you stop and appreciate the beauty that surrounds you.
 Honestly, this part of the trip became a favorite for me and many others.
 If you’re curious, check out the Netflix documentary 100 Foot Wave—it’s all about the incredible big wave surfing that happens in Nazaré.
 Definitely a must-watch!

-Porto: A City of Vibrant Culture, Port Wine, and Unforgettable Sights
+Porto: A City of Vibrant Culture & Port Wine

-Leaving our books behind in Obidos, we headed to Porto – en route to Porto we stopped in the city of Coimbra, home to the country’s oldest and most prestigious university.
+Leaving our books behind in Obidos, we headed to Porto.
+Not first without a stop in the City of Coimbra, home to the country’s oldest and most prestigious university.
 This gave me Harry Potter Vibes – we even saw students wearing full gowns on campus to complete the look!
 In Coimbra we also visited the Old Romanesque Cathedral of Coimbra, which was absolutely breathtaking!
 From there we kept on to Porto, the second largest city in Portugal situated on the Douro River.
 A trip to Porto would not be complete without experiencing the delicious port wine that comes from the area.
 A short ride deep within the Douro Valley we did a vineyard tour and boat cruise that included lunch, and some really amazing wines!
 The boat tour was beautiful as we cruised down the river and saw all the amazing wineries located in that region!

 So there you have it – the PERFECT Portugal Itinerary (in my opinion- of course).
-Now onto some additional comments about this trip – feel free to stop reading if you only care about the itinerary.
+Now onto some additional comments about this trip.
+Feel free to stop reading if you only care about the 9 day Portugal itinerary.

 The reason this article is titled The Perfect Portugal Itinerary (Finally) is because I first planned and booked this trip back in 2019—but we didn’t actually go until April 2023.
 In 2020, when the pandemic hit, it brought the tourism industry to a halt.
 Thinking back to March 2020, that’s when countries around the world started shutting down and implementing stay-at-home orders.
 Our trip was originally set for April 2020, but that was obviously never going to happen, so we postponed and rebooked for 2021, hoping things would be back to normal in a year (ha, hindsight!).

 By the end of 2020, it was clear that 2021 wasn’t happening either, so we moved the trip to 2022.
 But 2022 was still uncertain, with some countries reopening but still enforcing restrictions.
-If you’re going to visit a bucket-list destination, you don’t want to deal with mask mandates or limited access to sights, so we decided to push the trip to April 2023.
+This trip was highly anticipated so pushing the dates back to April 2023 seemed the most plausible.
+That way we could avoid limited access to certain sights and avoid mask mandates.

 Rebooking three times was incredibly time-consuming and honestly, a little disheartening.
-Some group members even considered asking for a refund back in 2020, but travel insurance didn’t cover the pandemic as a “covered reason” for a refund.
+Some group members even considered asking for a refund back in 2020.
+Unfortunately travel insurance does not cover pandemics as a “covered reason” for cancellation.
+Travel Insurance – what’s it good for anyway?
+Ha – we willl save that for another article.
 That led to some tension, but I’m beyond grateful to everyone who stuck with me through the uncertainty.
 In the end, the trip was unforgettable, and looking back, I’m so thankful we didn’t get that refund.
-Had we, this trip might have stayed just another dream itinerary instead of becoming the reality it was.
+Had we, this trip might have stayed just another fantasy instead of becoming the memorable experience it was.
 So, to everyone who stuck with me from 2019 to 2023—thank you!
 You made this trip so worth it.

 Leave a Reply